 If you do choose to use a facts table, you can define it as the date table as follows:

-- Select the table in the Fields pane.
+- Select the table in the Data pane.

-- Right-click the table and select Mark As Date Table and then select Mark As Date table in the resulting menu.
+- Right-click the table, and select Mark As Date Table.
+Then, select Mark As Date table in the resulting menu.

-This process can be overwhelming, but if you mark the facts table as a date table, Power BI will build the relationships and hierarchies based on this table.
-If you don’t, you’ll have to create the necessary relationships between the date (facts) table and the other tables to get the same results.
+When you mark a facts table as a date table, Power BI will build the relationships and hierarchies based on this table.
+Otherwise, you’ll have to create the necessary relationships between the date (facts) table and the other tables to get the same results.

 How to use DAX to create a date table in Power BI

-You can use either the DAX CALENDAR or CALEDARAUTO function to create a date table.
+You can use either the DAX CALENDAR or CALENDARAUTO function to create a date table.
 Both return a single-column table of dates.